 - Resident's anesthetic log.

 - Clinical tracking system.

 - Anesthesia records.

-- Oral and Maxillofacial Surgery Benchmarks

-- 4-9.2 The graduating resident must be trained to competence in the delivery of general anesthesia/deep sedation to patients of at least 8 years of age and older.

-- 4-9.3 The graduating resident must be trained in the management of children younger than 8 years of age using techniques such as behavior management, inhalation analgesia, sedation, and general anesthesia.
+- Oral and Maxillofacial Surgery Benchmarks - 4-9.2 The graduating resident must be trained to competence in the delivery of general anesthesia/deep sedation to patients of at least 8 years of age and older. - 4-9.3 The graduating resident must be trained in the management of children younger than 8 years of age using techniques such as behavior management, inhalation analgesia, sedation, and general anesthesia.

 - Didactic Schedules

 - Resident Anesthetic Logs

 - Detailed curriculum plans

 - Patient charts

 - Simulation experience

+- Consistent use of a national curriculum (e.g., SCORE).

+- Curricula developed aligned with the blueprint of a national in-service examinations or board certification examinations.

-4-9.4 The graduating resident must be trained in the anesthetic management of geriatric patients.
+- 4-9.4 The graduating resident must be trained in the anesthetic management of geriatric patients.

 - Didactic Schedules

 - Resident Anesthetic Logs

 - Detailed curriculum plans

 - Patient charts

+- Simulation experience

+- Consistent use of a national curriculum (e.g., SCORE).

+- Curricula developed aligned with the blueprint of a national in-service examinations or board certification examinations.

-- Simulation experience - 4-9.5 The clinical program must be supported in part by a core comprehensive didactic program on general anesthesia, deep sedation, moderate sedation, behavior management and other methods of pain and anxiety control.
+- 4-9.5 The clinical program must be supported in part by a core comprehensive didactic program on general anesthesia, deep sedation, moderate sedation, behavior management and other methods of pain and anxiety control.
 The didactic program must include lectures and seminars emphasizing: - a.
 Perioperative evaluation and optimization of patients of all ages, - b.
 Risk assessment, - c.
 Anesthesia and sedation techniques, - d.
 Monitoring, and - e.
 The diagnosis and management of complications. - 4-9.6 Advanced Cardiac Life Support (ACLS) must be obtained in the first year of residency and must be maintained throughout residency training.

-• ACLS certification records and cards

-4-9.7 Each resident must be certified in Pediatric Advanced Life Support (PALS) prior to completion of training.
+- ACLS certification records and cards - 4-9.7 Each resident must be certified in Pediatric Advanced Life Support (PALS) prior to completion of training.